aparimeet/Domain-Renewal/README.md

 # Domain-Renewal

-Flask app for the purpose of domain renewal
+Flask app for the purpose of domain renewal which was a part of my internship.

 Execute the app with:
   python3 app.py